SupportBee/ErrorReporter/README.md

 ErrorReporter
 =====

-Ruby class for reporting errors in our applications
+Gem for reporting errors in our Ruby applications

 It wraps the the [honeybadger](https://docs.honeybadger.io/ruby/gem-reference/api.html) gem